Melbourne-based author, editor, professional reader, whisky-drinker.

 In 2014 I graduated from a Doctor of Creative Arts within the Writing and Society Research Centre at the University of Western Sydney.

-I have chaired panels, been on panels, or performed at Perth Writers Festival, Sydney Writers’ Festival, Adelaide Writers’ Week, Adelaide’s Format Festival, Williamstown Literary Festival, the Emerging Writers’ Festival, the Australian Booksellers Association Conference, Byron Bay Writers Festival, Write Around the Murray, Bellingen Readers and Writers Festival, Melbourne Writers Festival (for which I have also been an official blogger), Genrecon, the Newstead Short Story Tattoo, Melbourne’s Overload Poetry Festival, the Ubud Writers’ and Readers’ Festival in Bali, the National Young Writers’ Festival in Newcastle, and the Edinburgh International Book Festival.
+I have chaired panels, been on panels, or performed at festivals and conferences around Australia and overseas including Perth Writers Festival, Sydney Writers’ Festival, Adelaide Writers’ Week, the Australian Booksellers Association Conference, Byron Bay Writers Festival, Melbourne Writers Festival, Genrecon, the Ubud Writers’ and Readers’ Festival in Bali, and the Edinburgh International Book Festival.

-I currently work as a freelance editor, specialising in structural and story editing and advice.
-Sign up for my free monthly newsletter on writing and publishing here.
+Sign up for my free newsletter on writing and publishing here.

-For editing enquiries, contact angela [at] meyerliterary [dot] com.
+For any enquiries, contact angela [at] meyerliterary [dot] com.

 Oh well.
 I tried.
 Hope you had a good day.